 Moderator: Chris Hansen, Farm Manager, CSS Farms

-Panelists: Mike Guidicipietro, PPQ Associate Director or Deputy Director, USDA/APHIS; Brian Kirschenmann, Owner, Kirschenmann Farms; Matt Lantz, Vice President, Global Access, Bryant Christie; and, Weston Walker, Field Manager and International Sales, Gold Dust & Walker Farms
+Panelists: Mike Guidicipietro, PPQ Associate Director, USDA/APHIS; Brian Kirschenmann, Owner, Kirschenmann Farms; Matt Lantz, Vice President, Global Access, Bryant Christie; and, Weston Walker, Field Manager and International Sales, Gold Dust & Walker Farms

-With 90 percent of consumers living outside of the United States, growers may have the opportunity to find new customers.
+With 90 percent of consumers living outside of the U.S., growers may have the opportunity to find new customers.
 But what stands in their way?
 A labyrinth of international plant health and consumer protection regulations, for starters.
-Potato exporters and regulatory experts from USDA and the private sector share the stage for this panel discussion that examines the opportunities and challenges associated with shipping fresh U.S. potatoes for chipping to overseas markets.
+In this session, potato exporters and regulatory experts from USDA and the private sector share the stage for a panel discussion that examines the opportunities and challenges associated with shipping fresh U.S. potatoes for chipping to overseas markets.

 Technology in the Chip Sector